nithu24/Abusive-Email-Classification/README.md

 ## Challenges

-1) Target class is imbalanced in nature
+1) Target class is imbalanced in nature.
-2)I employed the random forest for model building, achieving a commendable accuracy of 97%.
+2) I employed the random forest for model building, achieving a commendable accuracy of 97%.
 During deployment, my predictions remained accurate.
 However, a challenge arose during testing: the potential for encountering out-of-vocabulary words not present in the training dataset.
 This scenario prompted me to explore strategies for improving the model's ability to handle previously unseen words.

 ## Solution to overcome challenges